microsoft/powercat-automation-kit/HOW_TO_CONTRIBUTE.md

 ## Pull Requests

-When your contribution is complete and you are ready to submit your changes to the CoE Starter Kit repository you should make a Pull Request from your feature branch in your own fork into the main branch in the CoE Starter Kit repository.
+When your contribution is complete and you are ready to submit your changes to the Automation Kit repository you should make a Pull Request from your feature branch in your own fork into the main branch in the Automation Kit repository.

 Before we can accept a pull request from you, you'll need to sign a Contributor License Agreement (CLA).
 It is an automated process and you only need to do it once.
 To enable us to quickly review and accept your pull requests, always create one pull request per issue and link the issue in the pull request.
 Never merge multiple requests in one unless they have the same root cause.